staabm/phpstan-dba/README.md

 # PHPStan static analysis and type inference for the database access layer

 `phpstan-dba` makes your phpstan static code analysis jobs aware of datatypes within your database.
-With this information at hand `phpstan-dba` is able to detect type inconsistencies between your domain model and database-schema.
+With this information at hand we are able to detect type inconsistencies between your domain model and database-schema.
 Additionally errors in code handling the results of sql queries can be detected.

 This extension provides the following features: